fserb/bkc/pages/bouncing/bouncing.md

   };
 ```

+Our goal is to have particles that are small triangles, rotating around.
+Initially they start bigger, and shrink over time until they disappear.
+So we
-We want the particles to rotate, so we set an initial `angle` and a angular
+need to set up an `angle` and an angular velocity `rot`.
+We also need to keep
-velocity `rot`.
-We copy the color from the control point, and set its lifetime
-to $[0, 1]$ seconds.
-Because we are going to reuse our `bounce()` function for
-particle collision, we need to specify a radius.
-But since the particle will
+track of the `life` time.
+We will reuse `bounce()` for collision, so we need to
-change size over time, we will calculate this later.
+specify a `radius`, but this will change over time, so we will calculate them
+later.

 ```op:+newparticle+7
     angle: Math.TAU * Math.random(),